 Owning a vehicle is a long-term financial commitment that extends far beyond the initial purchase price.
-While most drivers focus on monthly payments or sticker cost, true ownership expenses accumulate gradually through fuel, maintenance, insurance, depreciation, and repairs.
+While many drivers focus on monthly payments or sticker cost, true ownership expenses accumulate gradually through fuel, maintenance, insurance, depreciation, and repairs.
 Understanding these costs upfront allows for better vehicle comparisons, smarter budgeting, and fewer surprises over time.

 ✓ Taxes, registration, and administrative fees increase the true entry cost